cameraui/docs/install/tv.md

 # Apple TV

-The Apple TV app puts your cameras on the big screen: a live wall, your events with playback, and your sensors.[^license] It's a viewer, so the server runs elsewhere (on your [desktop](/install/desktop) or a [server install](/install/)) and the app connects to it.
+The Apple TV app puts your cameras on the big screen: a live wall, your events with playback, and your sensors.[^license] It connects to a server running elsewhere (the [desktop app](/install/desktop) or a [server install](/install/)).

 <Shot src="/img/install/tv-app.png" alt="The camera.ui Apple TV app" />